 It is NOT a Full Enterprise license,meaning that we have a limited number of licenses.
 It does not replace a Departments responsibility to; budget for and, provide its employee's with the tools they need to perform their job.
 Limited licenses are funded by the Institute, and distributed on a first come first serve basis.

 Many common questions are answered on IS&T's Adobe Creative Cloud page.

-We have NO student or sponsored licenses available through the terms in our contract agreement.
-We are ONLY able to grant access to Faculty and Staff.
+We have NO Student or Affiliate licenses available through the terms of our contract agreement with Adobe.
+We are ONLY able to grant access to MIT Faculty and Staff ("eduPersonAffiliation: staff").

 - ONLY if you have been granted access to MIT Limited license